dwmyke/gatsby-mdx-starter/README.md

-# Gatsby MDX Starter
+### Gatsby MDX Starter

-This is my own opinionated setup for what a Gatsby default baseline should be.
-I began with [gatsby-starter-default v2](https://github.com/gatsbyjs/gatsby-starter-default) and started making modifications and enhancements from there.
-This is still a work in progress for the time being.
+This Gatsby starter intends to be a full featured boilerplate for getting started with an MDX powered blog.

 ### Todo

-- ~~mdx (or filestystem plugin combined w/ markdown plugin)~~
 - update prettier to support mdx
-- ~~styled components or emotion~~
+- local mdx images (see issue @ gatsby-mdx)
+- index page pagination
+- keyword search
+- tag filtering
+- posts template (next, previous, title, date, etc)
+- google analytics
+- page for popular posts (powered by analytics)
+- about page
-- ~~typography~~
+- commenting system
 - better encapsulation of react-live css. alternatively, submit PR back to react-live so they can better support "bring your own styles"
-- ~~support frontmatter in .md and .mdx~~
-- ~~better 404 page~~
-- gatsby image
-- posts template (next, previous, title, date, etc)
 - Setup storybook (or similar)
 - Add test suite
   - Jest